MattPicDev/mtg-collection-builder/README.md

 - **Advanced sorting capabilities**: Alphabetical and card number sorting with performance optimization in both views
 - **Real-time filtering**: Instant name-based card filtering with smart progress tracking
 - **Optimized UI layout**: Four-tier control structure with proper visual hierarchy and spacing
-- **CSV import/export** compatible with major collection trackers with flexible format support
+- **CSV import/export** compatible with major collection trackers with dual format support (MTGGoldfish and DeckBox)
 - **Real-time progress tracking** with improved UI layout and positioning
 - **Comprehensive error handling** and user feedback
 - **Professional development setup** with VS Code integration, unit testing, and streamlined CI/CD
 - **Performance optimizations** for smooth user experience and fast DOM manipulation
 - **Cross-platform compatibility** with portable development configurations
 - **Intuitive UI design** with streamlined layouts and reduced visual clutter
+- **Bidirectional format support** with round-trip compatibility for both import and export formats

 The entire development process took place through natural language conversation, with the AI writing all code, creating templates, setting up the development environment, managing git commits, and implementing performance optimizations.
 No manual coding was required - everything was generated from the prompts above, including advanced features like client-side sorting, comprehensive testing, and development workflow improvements.